JavaScript is required

 Getting a good night wish is nice, but you should know how to respond properly.
 The easiest reply is just saying "Gute Nacht" back.
 Simple and effective.

-If someone says "Schlaf gut" to you, responding with "Du auch" (you too) or "Danke, du auch" keeps things friendly and balanced.
-Germans appreciate when you return the well-wishes instead of just saying thanks.
+If someone says "Schlaf gut" to you, responding with "Du auch" (You too) or "Danke, du auch" keeps things friendly and balanced.
+Germans appreciate it when you return the well-wishes instead of just saying thanks.

 In more formal situations where someone says "Ich wünsche Ihnen eine gute Nacht," you'd respond with "Danke, Ihnen auch" to match their formality level.
 Keeping the same level of formality matters in German culture.

-Anyway, if you want to actually practice these phrases with real German content, Migaku's browser extension lets you look up words and save phrases while watching German shows or reading German websites.
+Anyway, if you want to practice these phrases with real German content, Migaku's browser extension and app let you look up words and save phrases while watching German shows or reading German websites.
 Makes learning from immersion way more practical.
 There's a 10-day free trial if you want to check it out.